rust-lang/rust/src/doc/trpl/unsafe.md

 // Define a wrapper around the handle returned by the foreign code.
 // Unique<T> has the same semantics as Box<T>
+//
+// NB: For simplicity and correctness, we require that T has kind Send
-pub struct Unique<T> {
+// (owned boxes relax this restriction). pub struct Unique<T: Send> {
     // It contains a single raw, mutable pointer to the object in question.
     ptr: *mut T
 }

 // Implement methods for creating and using the values in the box.

-// NB: For simplicity and correctness, we require that T has kind Send
-// (owned boxes relax this restriction). impl<T: Send> Unique<T> {
+impl<T: Send> Unique<T> {
     pub fn new(value: T) -> Unique<T> {
         unsafe {